 Patients who require coordination of care upon discharge are monitored by a Case Manager.

-The Stroke Team is an interdisciplinary group of caregivers under the direction of a medical director (Neurologist) and Nursing Administration, meeting monthly to review Performance improvement initiatives for Stroke Care.
+The Stroke Team is an interdisciplinary group of caregivers under the direction of a medical director (Neurologist) and Quality Coordinator or Stroke Program Coordinator, meeting monthly to review Performance improvement initiatives for Stroke Care.

 Shenandoah Valley Stroke Club